NickBranstein/js13k-2026/README.md

 - **Enter** or **Space** — confirm the selected option
 - **M** — mute / unmute audio
 - **B** — open/close the Bestiary (**←** / **→** or **A** / **D** to page through it)
+- **Esc** — end the current run and return to the title screen
 - Mouse/touch: click or tap a command-bar row to select and confirm it in one step

-Every screen (battle actions, Treasure Collect/Leave, floor advances, menus) is driven by the same command bar.
+Every screen (battle actions, floor advances, menus) is driven by the same command bar.

 ### The gist

 - **Attack / Potion / Charm** in battle — Charm (driven by a Charisma stat) gives a small chance to win without fighting; Potions heal a percentage of max HP and aren't guaranteed every fight, so use them deliberately.
-- **Treasure** rooms heal on Collect and have a chance to drop a permanent "Rainbow Fruit" mutation item, which alters both a stat and the unicorn's look.
+- **Treasure** rooms heal you and have a chance to drop a permanent "Rainbow Fruit" mutation item, which alters both a stat and the unicorn's look.
 - **Trap** rooms always hurt, but never enough to end the run outright.
 - Boss floors (every 10th floor) are boosted monster encounters.
-Defeating one drops a Rainbow Fruit, and dying afterward drops one random Mysterious item (Dust / Dew / Essence / Fragment); collecting one of each permanently boosts your starting stats on future runs.
+Defeating one drops a Rainbow Fruit and one random Mysterious item (Dust / Dew / Essence / Fragment); collecting one of each permanently boosts your starting stats on future runs.
 - The **Bestiary** tracks every archetype/color/variant combination you've encountered across runs, and the Title screen remembers your best floor reached and how many Mysterious sets you've completed — all persisted